 Benefits: This eliminates the northbound through movement along with the eastbound left and westbound right movements.
-The Crash Reduction Factor (CRF) for removing an approach of a four leg intersection is 0.25.
+The intersection's 2040 LOS remains at LOS C. The Crash Reduction Factor (CRF) for removing an approach of a four leg intersection is 0.25.
 Only half of that should be used as only half of the approach is removed.